rikulo/rikulo-docs/docs/Views/Fundamentals/UI_Overview.md

     child.left = x * 50 + 2;
     child.top = y * 50 + 2;

-The coorinates of a view is related to the left-top corner of its parent view.
+The coordinates of a view is related to the left-top corner of its parent view.
 When a view is moved, all of descendant views are moved accordingly.
 For example, if the `left` property of a view is 100, the view will be positioned at 100 pixels from the left border of the parent view.

 ###Border Width

 If a view has a border, the coordinates of the child views will start from the inner corner (i.e., the right edge of the left border, and the bottom edge of the top border).
-For example, if the border's with is 5, then the cooridnates will be 5 pixel away from the view's the left-top corner without the border.
+For example, if the border's with is 5, then the coordinates will be 5 pixel away from the view's the left-top corner without the border.

 The width and height of a view includes the border.
 Thus, if the border's width is 5, then the inner space to draw is 10 pixel smaller.